KSSK (AM)

-KSSK (590 kHz) is a commercial AM radio station licensed to Honolulu, Hawaii, and owned by iHeartMedia, Inc. It simulcasts an adult contemporary radio format with sister station 92.3 KSSK-FM.
-For much of November and December, the stations switch to Christmas music, including Hawaiian artists' holiday songs.
-On Christmas Eve and Day, KSSK’s Christmas music airs with only sponsor messages in between songs rather than the normal commercial interruptions.
-The studios and offices are in the Kalihi neighborhood of Honolulu.

-KSSK 590 is powered at 7,800 watts, using a non-directional antenna.
-The transmitter site is on Dillingham Boulevard near the Kapalama Canal, about a mile from the studios.
+KSSK (590 AM) is a commercial AM radio station licensed to Honolulu, Hawaii, United States.
+Owned by iHeartMedia, it carries an adult contemporary format simulcasting KSSK-FM (92.3), with studios in the Kalihi neighborhood of Honolulu and transmitter sited on Dillingham Boulevard near the Kapalama Canal, about a mile from the studios.
 KSSK serves as Hawaii's primary AM station entry point for the Emergency Alert System, with KRTR-FM providing PEP capabilities on FM.

-Programming

 KSSK-AM-FM use the slogan "Hawaii's Favorite", and Nielsen consistently ranks the pair as Honolulu's most listened-to radio station.
-The stations are home to the Perry & the Posse" morning show.
-The KSSK's jingle melody was adapted from that of WPLJ in New York City.
-KSSK-AM-FM used WPLJ's jingle packages until TM Century created a jingle package for KSSK, known as "Big Time Honolulu."
-Unlike most other Adult Contemporary stations in the mainland US, KSSK adds local artists in addition to the usual format.

-KSSK-AM-FM are also heard on Oceanic Spectrum Cable digital channel 867 for the entire state of Hawaii, via the DishHD satellite TV service in Taiwan, and also USEN's Sound Planet satellite radio service in Japan.
+The stations are home to the Perry & the Posse morning show.
+Both stations are also heard on Oceanic Spectrum Cable digital channel 867 for the entire state of Hawaii, via the DishHD satellite TV service in Taiwan, and also USEN's Sound Planet satellite radio service in Japan.